RTI Manuals Duties

 (iv) The Institute will act as an adviser through FCI to the Ministry of CAF&PD.It is expected that the Institute will advise, guide and regulate the activities of the Zonal Training Institutes.

-2. Considerable loss has been caused to the Corporation by the Area Managers not being careful of FIFO principle and has only kept in view the disposal of the grain kept in FCI depots.
+2. Considerable loss has been caused to the Corporation by the Divisional Managers not being careful of FIFO principle and has only kept in view the disposal of the grain kept in FCI depots.
 The entire staff in the district and the depots must be fully conversant with provisions of various manuals and periodicity of returns.
 More important is close follow up of all changes in data.
 He would not merely act as a collector of statistics but must analyse the figures/data (MPR/QPR) to check whether and why the operational cost is increasing, whether there is any excessive offtake of stocks in comparison to number of beneficiaries, trend of procurement volumes, the prospects of procurement in the next crop season, procedural bottlenecks resulting in legal or vigilance cases; efforts for out of court settlement, trend of losses etc.

 3. He would coordinate the activities of the various sections i.e. QC, Engg., Movt., Labour, Finance, Accounts, IA&PV, inter depot/mandi etc. to achieve the desired results.
 He must know the micro level details of the work he handles to have an edge over the depot staff and command their respect.